-- Keeps a record of troop books, pamphlets, videos, etc. - Maintains Troop song book. - o Leads Troop in Vesper and other patrol building songs / skits. - Plans campsite activities on camp outs and summer camp.
-When not able to attend a campout the librarian writes an agenda for the campfire and gives to replacement. - Puts a pocket and card in each new book, and adds the title to the current list of articles owned by the troop. - · Report lost or missing books to the ASPL. - Checks books in and out. - Sets a good example, and wear the Scout uniform correctly at all scout functions. - Reports to the assistant senior patrol leader.
+- Keeps a record of troop books, pamphlets, videos, etc. - Puts a pocket and card in each new book, and adds the title to the current list of articles owned by the troop. - Report lost or missing books to the ASPL. - Checks books in and out. - Sets a good example, and wear the Scout uniform correctly at all scout functions. - Reports to the assistant senior patrol leader.